 At the north of the island the Centre for World Peace and Health hosts a retreat and course programme.
-Between April and October we also welcome guests to stay at the Centre for personal retreats or holiday breaks.
 A closed Buddhist retreat takes place at the south of the island.

 Please note that during winter, the Centre is closed for guests except for the Christmas Retreat, the New Year's Retreat and the 10-week Winter Retreat.

 As well as staying at the Centre, you are invited to visit Holy Isle for the day.
 The island is divided into several areas, some of which are reserved for birds and animals, others for our native-tree planting programme.
 We request visitors to stay on the paths and not to bring animals onto the island.